 School leaders report that much of their interaction takes the form of problem solving, conflict resolution and negotiating.
 This course presents the principles necessary for effective behaviors in these areas in both formal and informal situations.
 In addition, the role of the administrator in collective bargaining and in the interpretation and maintenance of contract and personnel policies is addressed.
-Topics addressed include: school/community culture, conflict resolution, collective bargaining and contract maintenance (grievance, mediation and arbitration), as well as principles of power, social justice and fairness.
+Topics addressed include: school/community culture, conflict resolution, collective bargaining and contract maintenance (grievance, mediation and arbitration), as well as principles of power, justice and fairness.
+The course will examine how collective bargaining may be used as a tool for advocating socially-just policies and practices and balancing conflicting interests in pursuit of fairness and equity.

-EDL830 Schools and Social Justice - 3 credits
+EDL830 Educational Leadership and Social Justice -3 credits

-Schools have long been regarded as part of the fabric of social justice in our American democracy as they pursue the goal of providing a means of equal opportunity to all children.
-This course asks how well the schools have accomplished this task and presents ways leaders can do better at reaching this goal.
-Discussed will be what the saying "all children can learn" means in school practice.
-Students will evaluate organizational and institutional policies to determine if they support or undermine this belief.
-Also discussed will be how school leaders can collaborate with parents, community agencies and other institutions to work for social justice.
-Students will examine ways leaders can assist students to learn their role as citizens in working for social justice.
-Finally, students will consider the ethical dilemmas faced by school leaders as they apply policies and resources in the task of ensuring that all children can learn.
+Schools have long been regarded as a key instrument in the struggle for social justice in American life.
+Horace Mann described public schools as the great "balance wheel in the social machinery," and public schools were founded on the belief that equal educational opportunity could preserve social harmony and bring to fruition democratic goals.
+This course asks how well the schools and the societal values that schools mirror have accomplished this task, while exploring ways that leaders can more effectively develop strategies to challenge the roots of oppression and injustice.
+We will discuss what the expression, "all children can learn," means in theory and practice, and we will analyze organizational, social, and economic policies to determine how they support or undermine this commonly held belief.
+We will discuss how school leaders can collaborate with parents, community agencies and other institutions to work for social justice, and we will examine ways leaders can.
+Finally, we'll consider the challenges faced by school leaders as they apply policies and resources so that all children have equal opportunities, expectations, and encouragement to learn.